-Find out all the options for getting to the Gili Islands, including the prices & times of fast boats & slow boats from Sanur to Gili Air.
+Find out all the options on how to get from Bali to Gili Islands, including the prices & times of fast boats & slow boats from Sanur to Gili Air in Indonesia.

 Despite most people never leaving the comforts of Bali, Lombok & the Gili Islands are just a short ferry ride away.

-The downside is this way of getting to the Gili Islands takes the better part of two days.
+The downside is this way of how to get to the Gili Islands takes the better part of two days.

-Getting to the Gili Islands from Sanur to Gili Air
+How to Get to Gili Islands: Sanur to Gili Air

-Let’s explore the costs and sights along the way from Sanur to Gili Air so you can make an informed decision
+Let’s explore the costs and sights along the way if you’re looking at getting the slow boat from Bali to the Gili Islands.

 My general rule for shorter Bali trips is that Perama charges twice what it may cost if you get local bemo prices.